 What to Watch Out For

-With a clean record, Wealth Enhancement Advisory Services has no legal or regulatory disclosures.
+Wealth Enhancement Advisory Services has no legal or regulatory disclosures.

 One thing to be aware of, though, is that certain advisors at Wealth Enhancement Advisory Services may be brokers or insurance agents.
 In these non-advisor roles, they collect transaction-based fees, which have the potential of creating a conflict of interest.
 That said, the firm is a fiduciary and is therefore legally obligated to act in clients' best interests at all times.